mndscp/snug-keyboard-layout/README.md

 z x k w v  j h / , .
 ```

-After a while of typing on this [Snug Classic] I felt that `sch` which is very common in German was slow to type and so I swapped `n` and `c` to make `sch` an easy roll instead of a redirect and made adjustments around them to optimize for low SFBs again.
-The result is the low-alternation high-rolls Snug of today.
-If you don't type in German and you prefer hand alternation over rolls this might be the version for you.
+After a while of typing on this (now *Snug Classic*) I felt that `sch` which is very common in German was slow and annoying to type so I swapped `n` and `c` to make `sch` an easy roll instead of a redirect and made adjustments around them to optimize for low SFBs again.
+The result is the low-alternation high-rolls **Snug** of today.

-A few months went by and this final version remained the last one standing out of all layouts I had created in the mean time.
-Finally ... **Snug**.

 > **Snug** adjective (snugger; snuggest)
 > 1. fitting closely and comfortably